gregorhd/2021-10_new_yorker_app/README.md

 ![screenshot of ElephantSQL query](screen_DB.png)

-### Why?P
+### Why??

 I read the New Yorker religiously and was always dissatisfied with the  Saved Articles section's inability to let me better query what I've read by tag, author, or rubric.
-So I wrote this little app to parse the HTML of articles I've read for key metadata and save these into an SQL database.
+So I wrote this little app to parse the HTML of articles I've read for key metadata and save these into a SQL database.

 ### How?

 Clone this repo to your local disk.

 Set up an empty, ideally web-hosted PostgreSQL database.
-There are many options but I'm using ElephantSQL's free tier for now.
+There are many options but I'm using [ElephantSQL](https://www.elephantsql.com/)'s free tier for now.
 Copy your database's URI into the `.env` file in the root or enter it when prompted upon launching the app.

 ```
 DATABASE_URI=[INSERT URI]